vkrishnam/github-demo/README.md

 # github-demo
-A simple repository for githib demo
+A simple repository for github demo